AleksandrsBerdicevskis/Swetagging2021/README.md

 # Swetagging2021
- Supplementary materials for the paper "Part-of-speech tagging of Swedish texts in the neural era"
+ This repository contains the supplementary materials for the paper "Part-of-speech tagging of Swedish texts in the neural era".